dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 One of these projects also has to support HTTPS.

-So there are several ways how we could approach to solve this problem.
+So there are several ways how we could approach this problem to solve it.

 We just use this unmodified example Dockerfile for our project that doesn't need HTTPS support and create a Docker image from it.